 The pubs of Dublin

 There’s something special about drinking a pint of beer at a local pub!
 And they are over 1000, there are them literally on every corner.
 We fell in love with the unadulterated atmosphere of Arthur’s, as well as the unique character of the oldest Irish pub – The Brazen Head.
 O’Neills’ cuisine is superb and The Hairy Lemon is another charming place.
-I will tell you in detail about them soon.
+You can read more about them in Places to eat in Dublin.

 On the streets of Dublin